vhelin/wla-dx/doc/asmdiv.rst

     player_lives:  db
     .ENDS

-``RAMSECTION`` s behave like ``FREE`` sections, but instead of filling any banks RAM sections will occupy RAM banks inside slots.
+By default ``RAMSECTION`` s behave like ``FREE`` sections, but instead of filling any banks RAM sections will occupy RAM banks inside slots.
 You can fill different slots with different variable labels.
 It's recommend that you create separate slots for holding variables (as ROM and RAM don't usually overlap).

 If you want that WLA returns the ``ORG`` to what it was before issuing the ``RAMSECTION``, use the keyword ``RETURNORG``.